Avoid your font face fauxs

 }

-You could apply font-synthesis.
-Which tells the browser to not apply any synthesised styles by the browser.
+You could apply font-synthesis, which tells the browser not to apply any synthesised styles.

 p {